Procrat/dotfiles/README.md

     - Prezto

-The bin/ folder depends on (possibly Arch-specific) programs like pacman, highlight, scrot, curl, xclip and VLC.
+The bin/ folder depends on (possibly Arch-specific) programs like pacman, highlight, escrotum, curl, xclip and VLC.

 Colorscheme